Is keeping up with technology making your head spin?

 Help is here.

-The Teacher’s Guide to Tech is like an encyclopedia of ed tech tools.
-With this guide in hand, you're going stop feeling overwhelmed and start getting excited about how technology can help your students learn and help you do your job with more efficiency, more awareness, and more joy.
+The Teacher’s Guide to Tech is kind of like an encyclopedia of ed tech tools.
+With this guide in hand, you're going stop feeling overwhelmed and start getting excited about how tech can help your students learn.

-In this guide, we have gathered over 550 educational technology tools and grouped them into over 50 categories, including tools for assessment, note taking, parent engagement, interactive lessons, and so much more!
+In this guide, I have gathered over 350 educational technology tools and grouped them into 51 categories, including tools for assessment, flipped learning, presentation, parent engagement, video production, and so much more!

-To introduce each category, we talk about how the tools in that collection can personalize learning, help you manage behavior or time, enhance collaboration, and allow students to explore their passions.
+To introduce each category, I talk about how the tools in that collection can personalize learning, help you manage behavior or time, enhance collaboration, and allow students to explore their passions.

-Then we take a few of the most popular or most interesting tools and look closely at each one: First, we give you a description of what the tool does in clear, simple language.
-Then we show you a screenshot of the tool in action.
+Then I take a few of the most popular or most interesting tools and look closely at each one: First, I give you a description of what the tool does in clear, simple language.
+Then I show you a screenshot of the tool in action.
 You'll also get a link to the tool’s website and a play button that takes you straight to a video showing how the tool works.
-If there’s another tool out there that’s similar to this one, we’ll give you a link to that so you can check it out.
+If there’s another tool out there that’s similar to this one, I’ll give you a link to that, too, so you can check it out.

 If you want to look at the other tools in the same category, you can easily click around to compare them.
 Because all of this is happening on a PDF, and you’re not waiting for different website pages to load, it’s crazy fast.

 And there’s more!
-A glossary of over 130 tech terms helps you understand the jargon you hear when people talk about tech.
+A glossary of over 125 different tech terms helps you understand the jargon you hear when people talk about tech.
 When one of those terms comes up in the book, click on it and you’ll be taken to that page in the glossary.

 Right now, tens of thousands of people are developing mind-blowing, creative tools that can equip you to teach more effectively, save a lot of time, and empower your students.
 The Teacher's Guide to Tech brings their work to you.